ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/external-ui.md

 ## Readying the editor side

-The ready–to–use builds of CKEditor like {@link examples/builds/classic-editor Classic} or {@link examples/builds/inline-editor Inline} come with a dedicated default user interface and a theme.
+The editor types such as  {@link getting-started/setup/editor-types#classic-editor classic editor} or {@link getting-started/setup/editor-types#inline-editor inline editor} come with a dedicated default user interface and a theme.
 However, to create an editor instance bound to a Bootstrap UI, only a limited subset of features is required.
 You need to import them first:

 ```js
 // Basic classes to create an editor.